priyamvadadaga/stackoverflowsurvey/README.md

 - **SurveyLength**: Length of the survey taken by the respondent.
 - **SurveyEase**: Ease of filling out the survey, based on the respondent's feedback.

-### Data Type
+### Data Types

 - **Categorical Variables**: MainBranch, EdLevel, DevType, Country, SOVisitFreq, SOAccount, SOPartFreq, SOComm, AISelect, AISent, AIAcc, AIComplex, AIThreat, ICorPM, ProfessionalCloud, ProfessionalQuestion, Industry, JobSat, SurveyLength, SurveyEase.
 - **Numerical Variables**: Age, YearsCode, YearsCodePro, ConvertedCompYearly, TimeSearching, TimeAnswering, Knowledge_1 through Knowledge_9.

-We also separately parsed other variables with multiple responses using Python.
+We also separately parsed other variables with multiple responses using Python using `preprocess.ipynb`.
 ### Usage

 This dataset allows you to perform various analyses, including: